Agent Skills for Large Language Models: Architecture, Acquisition, Security, and the Path Forward: Abstract

 \section{Abstract}

 The transition from monolithic language models to modular, skill-equipped agents marks a defining shift in how large language models (LLMs) are deployed in practice.
 Rather than encoding all procedural knowledge within model weights, agent skills---composable packages of instructions, code, and resources that agents load on demand---enable dynamic capability extension without retraining.
 It is formalized in a paradigm of progressive disclosure, portable skill definitions, and integration with the Model Context Protocol (MCP).
 This survey provides a comprehensive treatment of the agent skills landscape, as it has rapidly evolved during the last few months.
-We organize the field along four axes: (i) architectural foundations, examining the SKILL.md specification, progressive context loading, and the complementary roles of skills and MCP; (ii) skill acquisition, covering reinforcement learning with skill libraries (SAGE), autonomous skill discovery (SEAgent), and compositional skill synthesis; (iii) deployment at scale, including the computer-use agent (CUA) stack, GUI grounding advances, and benchmark progress on OSWorld and SWE-bench; and (iv) security, where recent empirical analyses reveal that 26.1\% of community-contributed skills contain vulnerabilities, motivating our proposed Skill Trust and Lifecycle Governance Framework---a four-tier, gate-based permission model that maps skill provenance to graduated deployment capabilities.
+We organize the field along four axes: (i) architectural foundations, examining the SKILL.md specification, progressive context loading, and the complementary roles of skills and MCP; (ii) skill acquisition, covering reinforcement learning with skill libraries (SAGE), autonomous skill discovery (SEAgent), and compositional skill synthesis; (iii) deployment at scale, emphasizing computer-use agents (CUAs) while situating them alongside software-engineering, web, tool-use, and embodied-agent benchmarks; and (iv) security, where recent empirical analyses report that 26.1\% of community-contributed skills contain vulnerabilities, motivating our proposed Skill Trust and Lifecycle Governance Framework---a four-tier, gate-based permission model that maps skill provenance to graduated deployment capabilities.
 We identify seven open challenges---from cross-platform skill portability to capability-based permission models---and propose a research agenda for realizing trustworthy, self-improving skill ecosystems.
 Unlike prior surveys that broadly cover LLM agents or tool use, this work focuses specifically on the emerging skill abstraction layer and its implications for the next generation of agentic systems.
-An accompanied collection of awesome agent skills resources can be found at \href{https://github.com/scienceaix/agentskills}{https://github.com/scienceaix/agentskills}.
+An accompanying collection of agent skills resources is available at \url{https://github.com/scienceaix/agentskills}.